Saturday, October 4, 2025

 What is FOREIGN KEY in PostgreSQL?

-The foreign key is often called the referencing key as it matches the primary key field from another table.
-In other words, the foreign key field in one table refers to another table’s primary key field.
+The table that contains the foreign key is called the child table, while the table referenced by the foreign key is known as the parent table.
+A foreign key is sometimes referred to as the referencing key because it matches the primary key of the parent table.
+In other words, a foreign key field in one table points to the primary key field of another.

-Technically, FOREIGN KEYs, alongside PRIMARY KEYs, CHECK and UNIQUE constraints, belong to the PostgreSQL database constraints.
-Constraints are the rules enforced on data columns in tables and used to prevent invalid data from being entered into the database.
+Foreign keys, along with others like primary keys, check constraints, and unique constraints, all belong to the family of PostgreSQL database constraints.
+These constraints define rules on table columns and prevent invalid or inconsistent data from being inserted into the database.

 sport_id INT,